josecarl0s1/Little_duck/README.md

 To compile the project run the following command: antlr4 -visitor -Dlanguage=Python3 little_duck.g4

-To run thr project run the following command: py Driver.py [fileToEvaluate]
+To run theproject run the following command: py Driver.py [fileToEvaluate]

-Replace [fileToEvaluate] with a directory address where a .txt for compilation is written.
+Replace [fileToEvaluate] with a directory address where a .txt for compilation can be found.
-This porject comes with test cases in the folder 'Cases'
+This project comes with test cases in the folder 'Cases'